michelegargiulo/Witchery-Companion/README.md

 - **Integrations**
   - **[Botania]** Fix crash when a vampire player dies and Baubles is installed but Botania is not
   - **[Thaumcraft]** Fix Thaumcraft Integration registering aspects too early
+  - **[Just Enough Items]** Fix JEI force reloading on world load or dimension change, causing the game to hang and breaking other mods interacting with JEI (e.g. Calculator & Groovyscript)

 ### Tweaks
 - **Brews**